 The Center for Support and Intervention addresses prevention and intervention for harm and violence on campus, and provides support to students experiencing or causing distress in the campus community.

-Violence and Harm Prevention
+Violence Prevention and Harm Reduction

 - Develop and implement harm prevention strategies for the broader campus in collaboration with other campus units.